Wednesday, January 29, 2025

 It took over a year but then the results started coming in with amazing DNA matches that have allowed me to grow my family lines back many generations.

 With this DNA match though I found a correspondent who was willing to share his records and the information he had uncovered.
-He turned out to be my 4th cousin, 2 times removed which was amazing since we actually had high numbers of shared DNA.
+He turned out to be my fourth cousin, two times removed which was amazing since we actually had high numbers of shared DNA.

-Melchior was born 28 December 1878 in Trzek, Poland and Katarzyna was born 04 May 1877 in Ługowiny, Poland.
-They were married approximately 01 April 1901 in Poland.
+Melchior was born December 28, 1878 in Trzek, Poland and Katarzyna was born May 4,1877 in Ługowiny, Poland.
+They were married approximately April 1,1901 in Poland.
 Melchior passed away in 1952 in Swarzędz, Poland and Katarzyna passed away in 1955 also in Swarzędz, Poland.
 Both are buried in the Cmentarz Parafialny w Swarzędz (Municipal cemetery in Swarzędz, Poland).
-Melchior was my 2nd cousin, 2 times removed.
+Melchior was my second cousin, two times removed.
 Here is a photo of the two of them taken in Poland.
 I would estimate this photo was taken in the later years of their marriage.
 I fell in love with this photo and the way they were posed.

 While going through my multitudes of photos I came across another one that caught my eye showing another interesting way of posing a couple.